 "City of Londonderry / Craigavon Bridge / This bridge is named after / the Right Hon the Viscount Craigavon DL MP / First Prime Minister of Northern Ireland / and Freeman of the City / in recognition of his services to Londonderry. / Senator Sir Dudley E.B.
 McCorkell MBE, JP, DL Mayor of Londonderry / Alderman Captain J.M.
 Wilson MC JP Chairman of Bridge Committee / Sir F. Henry Miller, Town Clerk. / Constructed AD 1931–1933."

-A dressed granite parapet runs from the northwest end of this pier, curving around the corner of the screen wall below to terminate in a pier at the extreme northwest end of the bridge.
-It has an intermediate pier; all three have roll-moulded tops and blind square recesses to their outside faces.
-The parapet is cut by two wrought-iron gates which once gave access to reinforced-concrete footbridges over the laneway below leading to the now-demolished Tillie & Henderson shirt factory which once stood at this end of the bridge.
+A dressed granite parapet runs from the north-west end of this pier, curving around the corner of the screen wall below and terminating in a pier at the extreme north-west end of the bridge.
+It has an intermediate pier, and all three piers have roll-moulded tops and blind square recesses to their outer faces.
+The parapet is cut by two wrought-iron gates which once gave access to reinforced-concrete footbridges over the laneway below, leading to the now-demolished Tillie & Henderson shirt factory that formerly stood at this end of the bridge.
+A cast bronze plaque on the inside face of the north-west terminal pier reads:

 "City of Londonderry / Craigavon Bridge / This tablet is erected to the memory of / M.A.
 Robinson M Inst CE / City Engineer 1909–1929 / to whose foresight was largely due / the successful initiation of the project / resulting in the construction of this bridge."

-Materials and Setting
+Materials and condition

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.